jamesmortensen/diamond-chat-aware/README.md

-This is a simple Chrome and Firefox extension that inserts a diamond watermark into Stack Exchange™ private chat rooms to help make folks more aware of which rooms are private and which are not.
-It's built using [OpenForge](https://github.com/trigger-corp/browser-extensions), an open source framework for building browser extensions.
+This is a simple Chrome and Firefox extension (and a userscript) that inserts a diamond watermark into Stack Exchange™ private chat rooms to help make folks more aware of which rooms are private and which are not.
+The extensions are built using [OpenForge](https://github.com/trigger-corp/browser-extensions), an open source framework for building browser extensions.

 ##Installation

 ###Chrome

+Note that you can install directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/diamond-chat-aware/idcnhgnojajmgfngnkfalkadpfpkacnk).
+However, if you'd like to install the package from GitHub, please follow the instructions below:

 - [Download the Chrome Extension CRX](https://github.com/jamesmortensen/diamond-chat-aware/blob/master/release/chrome/Diamond%20Chat%20Aware.crx?raw=true).
 - Chrome will warn you about being unable to install.
 Please disregard this message.